 As co-curator he conceived The Mekong exhibition with Russell Storer of the Queensland Art Gallery for the 6th Asia Pacific Triennale (APT6) in 2009 and continues developing curatorial concepts for Dia Projects.
-He was a finalist in the 2016 Sovereign Art Prize exhibited at Christie's in Hong Kong and will be an artist in residency at the Centre of Contemporary Art (CCA) in Singapore in 2017 and Bangkok University Gallery in 2018.
+He was a finalist in the 2016 Sovereign Art Prize exhibited at Christie's in Hong Kong and will be an artist in residency at the NTU Centre for Contemporary Art (CCA) in Singapore in 2017 and Bangkok University Gallery in 2018.
 He will be a participating artist in the Thailand Biennale in late 2018.

 While his practice historically has included performance and new media, his current focus involves the investigation of materials and largely through figurative sculpture, painting, installation and drawing.
 His work can be found in numerous publications worldwide and is in private and public collections including the Singapore Art Museum, The Documenta Archives, RMIT University Vietnam Art Collection, IILM Art Collection and Post-Vidai Collection.